IBM/watson-nao-robot/README.md

 # Robotic Calculations and Inference Agent

-This journey takes you through end to end flow of steps in building an interactive interface between NAO Robot, Watson Conversation API & Data Science Experience.
-Nao Robot listens to the vocal query and converts it into text and sends it to Node Red Flow.
-The Node Red Flow uses Watson Conversation API to break and map the text into intents and entities for which it has been trained.
-The conversation API is linked through Node Red Flow to a Jupyter Notebook in Data Science Experience(DSX).
-In this notebook statistical analysis is performed on the data set.
-The result of the query is sent back to Node Red Flow through websocket which is sent to Nao Robo and it speaks the result.
+There is a technological revolution taking place in the service industry with the introduction of Robots.
+The Robots are powered by artifical intelligence and are able to perform the roles of a waiter, customer relationship executive, cognitive assistant etc. The capabilties of the robot can be enhanced exponentially by integrating with cloud capabilities.
+This journey demonstrates a scenario where the robot can answer queries on financial data by integrating with IBM Conversation service and IBM Data Science Experience(DSX).
+We will take you through the end to end flow of steps in building an interactive interface between NAO Robot, Watson Conversation API & Data Science Experience.

 When the reader has completed this journey, they will understand how to: